pc592/FiveNightsAtGates/README.txt

 Ruoyan : AI

+Nov 23:
+No idea what's up with .mli's or anything, but created engine2.ml to select just the functions that we want/need.
+Also ended up having to change the types of some things and adding fields, etc. Still need to continue adding to engine2.ml to get everything else we need, eg 'do.

 IMPORTANT NOTE:
 I(Ruoyan) deleted/renamed the engine mli file tempararily just because it's easier to test without that annoying <abstr> thing.
 We can add it back after finish testing

 added makefile, testfile.
 Those are still basically based on the solution I had for the text adventure game before(they should be mostly correct/working).
 But should be easy to change into our desired format(without AI, async and graphics).

 also changed the engine mli (have some syntax errors)